MIDL-Conference/midl-website-2020/pages/video-help.md

 ## Trim bits of the video
-You may end-up with some unwanted sequence, as you start and stop the recording process.
+You may end-up with some unwanted sequence, when you start and stop the recording process.
 It is possible to [cut those bits quite easily](https://superuser.com/questions/377343/cut-part-from-video-file-from-start-position-to-end-position-with-ffmpeg):
 <pre><code>ffmpeg -ss [start] -i in.mp4 -t [duration] -c copy out.mp4</code></pre>

 ## Advanced users
-Advanced users might want have more control on the recording process.
+Advanced users might want have more control on the recording.
 While it is more complex, and will certainly require some tuning (with the encoder parameters), this might give them more options to get exatly what they want.

 ### Recording with ffmpeg
 [Recording a screen](https://trac.ffmpeg.org/wiki/Capture/Desktop) is possible with ffmpeg.